Want to start an online store? Start here

 Activity No. of starters

-(Source: KVK Business Register – January through December 2022)
+(Source: KVK Business Register – January up to and including December 2023)

 Types of online stores